SoftwareAG/nyoka/README.md

 Read the documentation at [Nyoka Documentation](http://docs.nyoka.org).

-## List of libraries and models that nyoka supports :
+## List of libraries and models supported by Nyoka :

 #### Scikit-Learn :
 ##### Models -